Skip to main content

 Associate Counsel: David G. Rios

-David earned his J.D. degree from Nova Southeastern University.
-He is barred in multiple jurisdictions.
+David earned his J.D. from Nova Southeastern University and his B.S. from Florida State University.
+He is barred in Florida and the District of Columbia.